 The research at the division relates to several of Chalmers’ Areas of Advance: Production, Transport, and Health Engineering.
-Further, we are closely connected to three research centers – Centre for Healthcare Improvement, Centre for Management of the Built Environment and Northern Lead.
+Further, we are closely connected to three research centers and collaboration platforms – CHI within healthcare, Centre for Management of the Built Environment and Northern Lead.

 Research and education at the Division of Service Management and Logistics refer to the following research areas: Logistics and freight transport, Project-based organization, and Quality management.